runhermes/hermes/README.md

   * Checks if the PR has been linked already by a comment in the Basecamp To-do, otherwise it follows the same procedure as when opening a new PR
 * Once PR is merged then:
   * To-do is open, add a comment stating that the PR has been merged and complete the To-do
-  * To-do is close, add a comment stating that the PR has been merged
+  * To-do is closed, add a comment stating that the PR has been merged
 * If PR is closed, then add a comment stating that the PR has been closed
 * If PR is reopened, then add a comment stating that the PR is reopened